25 Aug, 2021 Overcoming threats to the bicultural journey of the NZ Church

 For the contrast – in another related local church the pastor was Māori.
 The suggestion to him was to not try to change the culture to ‘be bicultural’ – but instead to simply release himself to be more freely who is as a Māori when leading in his church.
 Six months later the number of Māori attending his congregation had increased significantly, and even some Pākehā when leading the service were praying Karakia in Te Reo, or giving a benediction in Te Reo, at their own choosing.
 The matter wasn’t discussed or encouraged.
 It happened naturally.

-To note it, these two churches are friends and both took the same journey, with the same exposure to encouragements, at the same time.
-The difference in outcome related to the different dynamics of their congregations – and I suggest that the way these two different pastors led their two different congregations was good and wise!
+To note it, these two churches are friends and both took the same journey, with the same exposure to the same encouragements, at the same time.
+The difference in outcome related to the different dynamics of their congregations – and I suggest the way these two different pastors led their two different congregations was good and wise!

 When a journey through change is forced it can cause damage – even where motive are good.

 Leadership through change is always leadership through change!

 Do these things, and you can’t go wrong!

 This doesn’t mean we go silent on bad things that happened in history.
 It’s about the overall tone and message we impart.